OfflineIMAP/offlineimap.github.io/_posts/2015-12-04-opening-imapfw-to-contributors.md

 ## Current state

-Since the publication (2 months ago), the main internals and features have been started or done:
+Since the publication (2 months ago), the main internals and features have either been started or done: imapfw earned 8677 physical lines through 173 commits.

 ##### The features